kelly-sovacool/figure-convert-reprex/README.md

 figures_dict = {1: 'figures/alpha_beta.tiff', 2: 'figures/false_pos.tiff'}
 ```

-And using an input function for the repetitive conversion step to access the
+And using an input function to access the
 input figure name from the output figure number:
 ```python
 rule convert_tiff_to_png: